-The principles of comedy are ancient, fixed and of limited number.
+The principles of comedy are ancient.
 Like the problem-complication-resolution pattern of classic stories, funny stories, characters and dialogue generally adhere to simple principles.

 These are not formulae – they cannot tell us exactly what to do next – but they can define the spectrum of options available.

 Comedy’s principles relate to all types of humour, such as topical, smutty, satirical or visual.
 This works in the same way the classic three-Act story pattern applies to The Wizard of Oz, Jaws and Marvel movies.
 The various styles of comedy are subject to personal taste, but the principles themselves are unchanging and universally appealing.

 True, comedy’s principles become restrictive, or even oppressive, when we accept that imperatives such as surprise and anxiety must be obeyed to make an audience laugh.
 These demands can’t be gotten around, no matter how smart a writer may be.

 So, what are the principles of narrative comedy?
 To learn them, first we must be familiar with the principles of dramatic storytelling, because these underpin the mimetic experience all good stories provide.
 Having gotten our heads around drama, comedy adds new layers and approaches to our toolkit, namely comedy micro-genres, comic character development, comic story structure, self-contained gags and narrative gags.

 The narrative comedy genre is comprised of three micro-genres – Domestic Comedy, Farce and Satire – each of which has its own settings, structures, emotional engagement, style and general intent.